Is it ‘𝘕𝘦𝘸 𝘠𝘦𝘢𝘳, 𝘕𝘦𝘸 𝘚𝘢𝘭𝘦𝘴 𝘑𝘰𝘣’ for you in 2023?

 4. Talking too much, too soon

-After working hard to get your foot in the door, it’s understandable that when you finally score a pitch that you’re excited.
+After working hard to get your foot in the door, it’s understandable that when you finally score a pitch you’re excited.
 But don’t let this get the better of you and say too much, too soon- instead practice active listening.

 And whilst you may have the 𝘨𝘪𝘧𝘵 𝘰𝘧 𝘵𝘩𝘦 𝘨𝘢𝘣, use this trait when it’s needed most, when you’re securing the deal, not in the first stages of a client relationship.